 The project proposal was submitted to the Austrian Science Fund in Autumn 2016 (Proposal P 30203-G29), at which time we were asked to revise and resubmit (FWF email, dated 15th May 2017).
-Our revised proposal was submitted in Autumn 2017 (Proposal P 31261), and was awarded funding amounting to 389.684,34 Euros spread over three years.
+Our revised proposal was submitted in Autumn 2017 (Proposal P 31261), and was awarded funding amounting to 389.684,34 Euros, spread over three years.

 Putting together the funding bid

-Another meeting took place on 4th April, during which the broad conceptual strokes of the project were defined by Prof. Mercer and my proposals regarding the overall methodological approach (a sequential mixed-methods design) were approved.
+Another meeting took place on 4th April, during which the broad conceptual strokes of the project were defined by Prof. Mercer, and my proposals regarding the overall methodological approach (a sequential mixed-methods design) were approved.
 Mag.
 Mairitsch was asked to start writing a literature review, under my supervision.

 These ideas were further refined in a series of meetings (15/4, 25/4, 27/4, 2/5 and 9/5) between me and Mag.
 Mairitsch, with occasional involvement by Prof. Mercer, who advised us regarding her expectations in terms of human resources.
 A first draft of the literature review and the budget were prepared (by Mag.
 Mairitsch and myself, respectively) by 24th June 2016, and sent to Prof. Mercer for comments.
 Taking her feedback into account, a revised version was prepared by 5th July.

 The proposal was finalised by 17th September, at which time we concluded negotiations with Dr. Jim King (Leicester University), who agreed to provide assistance with empirical work in the UK.
 At that time, additional documentation, such as non-technical abstracts and project team’s CVs were prepared for submission.
-Following approval from the University of Graz research management office and vice-rector for research, the proposal was submitted to the Austrian Science Fund on 27th October 2016.
+Following approval from the University of Graz research management office and the vice-rector for research, the proposal was submitted to the Austrian Science Fund on 27th October 2016.

-A meeting was held on 30th May, between me and Prof. Mercer to discuss the reviewers’ feedback, which was at times incompatible, and plan our revisions.
-In the meeting, I was asked to make the required revisions in during the summer, with a view to resubmitting in October.
+A meeting was held on 30th May 2017, between me and Prof. Mercer, to discuss the reviewers’ conflicting feedback, and to plan our revisions.
+In the meeting, I was asked to make the required revisions during the summer, with a view to re-submitting in October.

-Most of the changes I made to the proposal were approved during our meeting with Prof. Mercer on the 13th July, at which time I was asked to make only minor clarifications.
-A finalised version was sent to Prof. Mercer for comments on 16th August; three additional rounds of revisions, which were implemented in September 2017, focused on making changes in the conceptualisation and timeframe of the project.
+Most of the changes I made to the proposal were approved during our meeting with Prof. Mercer on the 13th July, at which time I was asked to make only minor clarifications to the text.
+A finalised version was sent to Prof. Mercer for approval on 16th August.
+Three additional rounds of revisions, which were implemented in September 2017, focused on making changes in the conceptualisation and timeframe of the project.

 The revised proposal was authorised by the research management office on 9th October 2017, and the bid was submitted on 24th October.
 On 14th March 2018, we received notification that the funding application had been accepted, and we would receive approximately 400,000 Euros in funding over the next three years.
-Most of these would be used to fund the salaries of a post-doctoral researcher (who would co-ordinate the project, under the PI’s guidance), and two part-time doctoral students.
+Most of these would be used to fund the salaries of a postdoctoral researcher (who would coordinate the project, under the PI’s guidance), and two part-time doctoral students.
 Additional funds would be used for travel expenses, software and two dissemination events.